Pillar Page Examples: Two Real Topic Clusters

 Pillar Page and Topic Clusters

 Linking supporting pieces to my main pillar page creates an easy-to-navigate network of information for customers and search engines.
-This structure boosts rankings, builds trust, and attracts more business.
-The same content architecture also strengthens your online presence management strategy — connecting your site's content depth to overall brand discoverability across search and AI engines.
+This structure supports rankings, builds trust, and attracts more business.
+The same content architecture also strengthens your online presence management strategy — connecting your site’s content depth to overall brand discoverability across search and AI engines.

 What Are the Types of Pillar Pages?